BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/CopyDataContainer.md

 ## Description ##
-This filter renames a user chosen DataContainer to a user defined new name.
+This filter copies a user chosen DataContainer to a new DataContainer with a user defined new name.

 ## Parameters ##
 | Name             | Type |